Mature Masculine

 • Consuming content about mastery but not pursuing it

 Consumers are often driven by fear—of commitment, failure, or discipline.
-Left unchecked, this fear keeps potential locked away, never refined through meaningful experience.
+Left unchecked, this fear keeps potential locked away.

 Near Enemies of Mastery